 In 1994, NASPL, in joint cooperation with B.R.I.D.G.E.
 (Bi-National Regional Initiative Developing Greater Education), held its first week-long Lottery College in Sault Ste.
 Marie, Ontario.
 The College attracted 43 delegates from Canada, the U.S., Australia and Europe.
+B.R.I.D.G.E. is a consortium of Lake Superior State University in Michigan, and Algoma University College and Sault College of Applied Arts and Technology in Ontario, Canada.
 Enrollment was open to Lottery executives, vice presidents, senior managers, directors and vendors and provided industry professionals with a unique lottery learning and networking opportunity.

 By 1995, NASPL had grown to 46 members.
 Due to increasing NASPL obligations, the Association hired its first full-time management team, DBG Consulting, Inc. in March 1995 and named David B. Gale, Executive Director.
 At this time, the NASPL Headquarters was moved to Cleveland, Ohio from Washington, D.C.
 Also in this year, NASPL was busy coordinating the activities of lotteries in dealing with the Internal Revenue Service on assignment of prizes.